John MacMillan was appointed as deputy secretary for information technology and chief information officer for the commonwealth in March 2015.

-Rosa has over 15 years of experience in the information technology field, including oversight of very visible and highly complex initiatives.
-Notably, she earned a Governor's Award for Excellence in 2009 for her role in leading the implementation of the IT solution used by the commonwealth to oversee $6.7 billion in ARRA funding from the federal government.
+Rosa has over 19 years of experience in the information technology field, including oversight of very visible and highly complex initiatives.
+Notably, she earned a Governor's Award for Excellence in 2009 for her role in leading the implementation of the IT solution used by the commonwealth to oversee $6.7 billion in ARRA funding from the federal government and earned an Innovation Award in 2012 for implementation of a MobilePA Challenge program.
 She has experience in the areas of business process reengineering, large scale implementation efforts, financial management, procurement and managing for results.

-Rosa has held numerous positions within OIT, most recently overseeing IT policy, governance, strategic planning, project management and the commonwealth's broadband program.
+Rosa has held numerous positions within OIT, most recently serving as the Deputy CIO for the commonwealth and overseeing IT policy, governance, strategic planning, project management and the commonwealth's broadband program as the Director of Technology Investment.
 She also served as Director of the Bureau of Application Development, which was responsible for close to 300 applications and as Deputy Chief Information Officer for Health and Human Service agencies.

 CHIEF TECHNOLOGY OFFICER

 Jim Weaver was named Chief Technology Officer in August 2015.